Your Gift Makes a Difference

 We invite you to join this loyal community and be recognized for your commitment to Harvard.

 Associates Giving is the cornerstone of the Harvard College Fund’s annual giving efforts.
-Donors provide support for the Faculty of Arts and Sciences (FAS) and give Claudine Gay, Edgerley Family Dean of the Faculty of Arts and Sciences, the flexible leadership funds necessary to explore groundbreaking endeavors like Harvard’s Financial Aid Initiative, House Renewal, and edX.
+Donors provide support for the Faculty of Arts and Sciences (FAS) and give the Edgerley Family Dean of the Faculty of Arts and Sciences the flexible leadership funds necessary to explore groundbreaking endeavors like Harvard’s Financial Aid Initiative, House Renewal, and edX.

 Associates Giving has five leadership giving levels with adjusted levels for recent graduates.
 Associates-level donors are listed in the Annual Report of Associates Giving and enjoy various special events throughout the year.
 We also rely on more than 300 Associates volunteers across all classes who solicit these leadership gifts annually from their classmates.
 To become a part of these volunteer efforts, please contact your class officer.